w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 ## Indices

-A Kusama or Polkadot address can have an index.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} addresses can have indices.
 An index is like a short and easy-to-remember version of an address.
 Claiming an index requires a deposit that is released when the index is cleared.
 Any index can be claimed as long as it is not taken by someone else.

 But what if an account gets reaped, as explained above?
 In that case, the index is emptied.
 In other words, the slot frees up again, making it available for anyone to claim.
 It is possible to _freeze_